PrivacyStreams/PrivacyStreams.github.io/index.md

 ## Installing PrivacyStreams

-To use PrivacyStreams in your Android app, you can either install it with Maven/Gradle **or** from source.
+To use PrivacyStreams in your Android app, you can install it with Gradle.

-### Installing with Gradle

-This is the most convenient way to install PrivacyStreams for most Android developers.
 Simply add the following line to `build.gradle` file under you app module.

 <pre>